vmallet/ida-plugins/README.md

 * [Oregami](https://github.com/shemesh999/oregami): A plugin analyzing the current function to find the usage frame of registers.
 Oregami eases the work when tracking the use of a register within a function, by limiting the search to occurrences related to the one currently highlighted instead of the whole function.
 It also allows localized renaming of the registers, and batch type giving to multiple opcodes using the registers.

-* [Patcher](https://github.com/iphelix/ida-patcher): IDA Patcher is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's ability to patch binary files and memory.
+* [Patching](https://github.com/gaasedelen/patching): Interactive Binary Patching for IDA Pro.
+This project extends the popular IDA Pro disassembler to create a more robust interactive binary patching workflow designed for rapid iteration.

 * [Plus22](https://github.com/v0s/plus22): Plus22 transforms x86_64 executables to be processed with 32-bit version of Hex-Rays Decompiler.

 * [Plympton](https://github.com/rogwfu/plympton): A gem to read program disassembly from a YAML dump.
 The YAML dump is generated from an IDA Pro python script.
 This script is included along with this Gem (func.py)

-* [Pomidor](https://github.com/iphelix/ida-pomidor): IDA Pomidor is a plugin for Hex-Ray's IDA Pro disassembler that will help you retain concentration and productivity during long reversing sessions.
+* [Pomidor](https://github.com/iphelix/ida-pomidor): IDA Pomidor is a plugin for Hex-Ray's IDA Pro disassembler that will help you retain concentration and productivity during long reversing sessions by encouraging you to take breaks.

 * [Ponce](https://github.com/illera88/Ponce): Taint analysis and symbolic execution over binaries in an easy and intuitive fashion.